Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 Some of the Sweet Vocalizations Degus Make

 Duprasi, or “fat-tailed gerbils,” are fairly rare but you can sometimes find them.
 Depending on their lineage and the amount of socialization they get, they can be nippy or docile.
-They are an active creature that loves a wheel and can be kept in a ten-gallon tank.
+They are active creatures that lovs a wheel and can be kept in a 10-gallon tank.
 They love a dust bath to keep their coats in condition.
-Males can be kept happily in same-sex groups or pairs whereas females much prefer to live a solitary life, only seeing a male companion when they are in the mood to breed.
+Males can be kept happily in same-sex groups or pairs, whereas females much prefer to live a solitary life, only seeing a male companion when they are in the mood to breed.
 They are small animals with very soft fur and can live up to five years.

 A Very Nice Set Up and a Very Happy Duprasi